Why Mixed Reality Capture?

 How Did We Do It?

 Setting up mixed reality capture is not a simple process, as it requires a fair amount of technical knowledge and VR hardware.
 We followed Oculus’ useful guide to set up mixed reality capture within Unity, the game engine used in Prospect.
+Above is a photo of our VR green screen setup.

 As a first step, accurate camera calibration is required to align the real-world camera with the virtual camera’s position, direction, and focal length.
 Oculus’ support for mixed reality includes a camera calibration tool that helps with this crucial configuration step.
 For the sake of simplicity we used a static camera that captures a single unmovable view of the virtual camera.
 In the future we hope to set up a dynamic camera that will allow us move the camera around in the scene and get even more exciting footage of what’s possible in Prospect.